 This website is a portfolio of my work, the majority of which was created from 2014 to present.
 Since I began painting for exhibition in 2001, I have been inspired by symbols of communication.
 Most recently, that inspiration has fallen into two categories: billboards (“land-marks”) and correspondence (“paper-marks”).
 Both subjects explore time and memory while offering a sense of mystery.
 Further description is provided below, however each piece of artwork holds more stories than one page can tell.

 LAND-MARKS: The Landmarks section consists of two categories: Structures and Message Series.

 Structures are inspired by roadside billboards and drive-in theater images–those giant artboards that demand our attention.
 I strip the faces clean of advertising, and in it’s place I illustrate deteriorating textures or empty planes to describe the passage of time.
 Nature is the only presence interacting with the subject, occasionally threatening to reclaim it’s space.
-I plan to further explore a more abstracted, fragmented narrative within the gridwork of the structures’ facade.
+I am currently working on more abstracted, fragmented narratives within the gridwork of the structures’ facade.

 The Message Series originated from my belief that people connect personally to specific letters and numbers, each for their own reason.
 To expand the concept beyond single-letter decorative art, I begin with one long poetic billboard phrase.
 Only choosing to paint non-repeating letters from the group of words allows the message to remain obscured.

 PAPER-MARKS: In this series, I am exploring an abstraction of handwritten material and correspondence.
 I contemplate how documentation gives permanence to an idea or feeling while memory’s malleable nature might have already shifted through the passage of time.